pvcraven/web-development-class/source/theory/basic_html/basic_html.rst

 and Apple's Safari web browsers joined the race.

-An interactive time-line that describes the evolution of the web is available here with this gorgeous interactive website:<br />
+An interactive time-line that describes the evolution of the web is available here with this gorgeous interactive website: http://evolutionofweb.appspot.com/
-http://evolutionofweb.appspot.com/

 A great video to watch is Robert X. Cringely's Nerds 2.0.1.